96vksingh/automated-ms17_010/README.md

 # automated-ms17_010
-Small autmoated code for ms17_010 exploit .
+Small automated code for ms17_010 exploit .

 The code works on all Kali Linux OS .